 Farleigh Dickinson University

 In 2012, Farleigh Dickinson University’s Paralegal Studies Certificate Program was voted the #1 Paralegal Education program by attorneys and paralegals throughout New Jersey.
-The certificate program is a 300 hour, non-credit certificate program approved by the American Bar Association and designed to facilitate transition from the classroom to employment as a paralegal in law offices, corporate legal departments, government agencies and other organizations.
+The certificate program is a 300 hour, non-credit certificate program approved by the American Bar Association and designed to facilitate the transition from the classroom to employment as a paralegal in law offices, corporate legal departments, government agencies and other organizations.
 Courses are taught by practicing attorneys, many of whom are affiliated with the leading law firms in the region.
 Additionally, the FDU program offers students opportunities for on-the-job experience through the Optional External Experience Opportunities program, which facilitates practical internships with law firms, legal departments throughout New Jersey and the New York City Metropolitan Area.
 The Certificate Program is conveniently offered through both daytime and evening courses at 3 locations: Teaneck, Madison, and Eatontown.
-Daytime students can complete the program in as little as 6 months, whereas the evening program is designed for students working fulltime and can be completed in 12 months.
+Daytime students can complete the program in as little as 6 months, whereas the evening program is designed for students working full-time and can be completed in 12 months.

-American Bar Association Approved Paralegal Programs in New Jersey
+American Bar Association Approved Paralegal Programs in New Jersey (Not-for-Profit)